About

 You are not alone: these disturbances affect many people

 If you are experiencing these disturbances, know that many other residents are facing exactly the same situation.
-According to our estimates, more than 12,500 residents are affected by this nuisance.
 These disturbances affect the quality of life and health of thousands of people.
 Entire families, including elderly people and children, suffer from fatigue, stress, and difficulty living under these conditions.

 The noise and vibration levels consistently exceed recommended standards (DIN 4150-2), both day and night.
 Brussels Environment (IBGE) has received so many complaints that they now refuse to process new ones.
 Lawsuits have been filed by the municipalities of Woluwe-Saint-Lambert and Woluwe-Saint-Pierre, and some members of the municipalities of Etterbeek and Anderlecht are considering doing the same.
 This proves that the problem is widespread.